Sava2008/Code-runner/README.md

                             " && cargo run -q",
                            }
 ```
-notice that some strings ```f"cd {passed_file}" " && cargo run -q"``` are implicitly concatenated to not exceed the 79 characters in a single line limit, but using the "+" operator is completely valid
+Notice that some strings ```f"cd {passed_file}" " && cargo run -q"``` are implicitly concatenated to not exceed the 79 characters in a single line limit, but using the "+" operator is completely valid
 ```f"cd {passed_file}" + " && cargo run -q"```.

 Add your programming language to the dictionary and add the extension of the corresponding file: